-The regional economy includes a robust service sector and five growing industry clusters in manufacturing; financial advanced health: services: logistics and distribution; information and technology.
+The regional economy includes a robust service sector and five growing industry clusters in manufacturing; financial advanced services: health: logistics and information distribution; and technology.
 The Prosperity Profile findings indicate urban and mixed urban communities have a greater proportion of the jobs within the industry cluster employment sectors and rural and mixed rural communities tend to have a greater number of advanced manufacturing jobs per people in the labor force, when compared to the other industry clusters.
-The Prosperity Profile data indicate the need for differing approaches across the region to support economic growth and prosperity concerns.
+The Prosperity Profile data indicate the need for approaches across the region to support economic growth and prosperity concerns.